2019 SUmmer Internship Positions

 Internship Areas and Intern Duties

-Detailed information on the AWSC programs that routinely accept college interns and intern job descriptions for each of these programs can be found below.
-Interns normally work 40 hours per week and follow center and field work rules of safety and regulation.
+Job descriptions for each of these programs can be found below.
+Interns normally work 32-40 hours per week and follow center and field work rules of safety and regulation.
 Occasionally longer hours, weekends and/or nights may be required.
 Dress for most internships is casual with appropriate center or laboratory/field apparel and footwear.
 Positions in some divisions may require more professional attire.

 Applicants must complete the online application form.
-As part of their online application all interns must upload a resume or CV, an unofficial transcript, and a letter of recommendation.
+As part of their online application all interns must upload a resume or CV and an unofficial transcript.
 More detailed instructions for preparing and submitting these materials are provided on the application page.

 Detailed information on available intern positions are listed below.